MandaStrong01/MSFS/README.md

 ## Database

 This project uses Supabase for data persistence.
-See `AUTH_SECURITY_CONFIGURATION.md` for required security settings.

-## Security

-Recent improvements:
-- ✅ Foreign key indexes added for optimal query performance
-- 📋 Auth configuration changes documented (manual setup required)

-See `AUTH_SECURITY_CONFIGURATION.md` for details.